Things to see and do - Woluwe-Saint-Pierre

 Val des Seigneurs 81 B - 1150 Woluwe-Saint-Pierre

-Enjoy masterfully prepared modern dishes, served at round tables in the spacious yet intimate dining room, or on the terrace giving onto the courtyard.
+Enjoy masterfully prepared modern dishes, served in the spacious yet intimate dining room, or on the terrace giving onto the courtyard.
 Highly recommended "traditional" menu.
 Good wine list.

 av. de Tervuren 292 B - 1150 Woluwe-Saint-Pierre